WHO CAN APPLY

 We are a Not For Profit college, relying solely on fees and benefactors to fund our programmes.
 Our energies are wholly focused on helping students be their very best – something the whole world can profit from!

 Click here to download the 2020 Fee Schedule.
+Payment plan options are available on request.

 ST ANN’S COLLEGE ROOM